hendriknielaender/double-trouble/data/blog/trpc-prisma-cdk-tips.md

 tags: [trpc, prisma, code, release, aws]
 ---

-We have had the pleasure of launching a microfrontend using trpc, prisma and the cdk.
+We have had the pleasure of launching a microfrontend feature using trpc, prisma and the cdk.
 While official documentation exists, putting that into practice we encountered a few pitfalls.
 If you are also looking to leverage the power of trpc and prisma on your next app ontop of AWS, this post is for you!

 We will first go through a primer on trpc and prisma.
 Knowing the why we will go through the how, and notable obstacles you might also face.
 Of course the whole code supporting this post is also